hashgraph/guardian/README.md

    ```

 To obtain the values for these variables please follow the steps below:
 - Create an account on https://web3.storage, please specify the email you have access to as the account authentication is based on the email validation.
-Make sure to follow through the registration process to the end, chose an appropriate billing plan for your needs (e.g. 'starter') and enter your payment details.
+Make sure to follow through the registration process to the end, choose an appropriate billing plan for your needs (e.g. 'starter') and enter your payment details.
 - Install w3cli as described in the [corresponding section](https://web3.storage/docs/w3cli/#install) of the web3.storage documentation.
 - Create your 'space' as described in the ['Create your first space'](https://web3.storage/docs/w3cli/#create-your-first-space) section of the documentation.
 - Execute the following command to retrieve your Agent private key and DID